tascha/Community-Mapping/3_the_community_mapping_process/learn_about_your_community_assets.md

 ### Learning about individuals {#learning-about-individuals}

 >“Each time a person uses his or her capacity, the community is stronger and the person more powerful.
-That is why strong communities are basically places where the capacities of local residents are identified, valued, and used.” <br/> -- Kretzmann, J. P., &amp; McKnight, J. L. (1993).
-Building from the inside out: A path toward finding and mobilizing a community’s assets.
-Chicago, IL: ACTA Publications.
-P. 13.
+That is why strong communities are basically places where the capacities of local residents are identified, valued, and used.” <br/> -- Kretzmann, John P., and John L. McKnight.
+Building from the inside out: A Path toward Finding and Mobilizing a Community’s Assets.
+Chicago, IL: ACTA Publications, 1993, page 13.

 The most foundational assets of a community are the individuals that form it.
 Every individual has gifts that they can share with their community -- like knowledge, a skill, or physical space, to name just a few.